Systems-wide evaluation of homelessness

 ‘Deep dives’

-We have been working with consortium colleagues on a ‘deep dive’ into the relationship between homelessness and rough sleeping and the criminal justice system (CJS).
+We worked with consortium colleagues on a ‘deep dive’ into the relationship between homelessness and rough sleeping and the criminal justice system (CJS).
 This was drawn out of the system map, in conjunction with additional data on the link between being involved in the criminal justice system and being homeless, and between homelessness and crime.
-Our work has involved mapping the homelessness and rough sleeping and-CJS interactions with a range of experts and working with RSM to explore these complex interactions throughout their fieldwork and analysis.

 As the evaluation progresses, other topics will be chosen for deeper investigation.